devfalah/Quizzi/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
-- [GSON](https://github.com/google/gson) - A modern JSON library for Kotlin and Java.
 - [GSON Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/gson) - A Converter which uses Moshi for serialization to and from JSON.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.